AleshaOleg/aleshaoleg.github.io/index.md

 &nbsp;
 ## Hobbies
-Snowboarding and photography -  these are a couple of my hobbies.
+Running, snowboarding and photography -  these are a three of my hobbies.
+Join me on [Strava](https://www.strava.com/athletes/33419962).
 Photos, you can check here: [500px.com/AleshaOleg](https://500px.com/p/aleshaoleg?).

 &nbsp;
 ## Languages